Daniel P Gross

 Step 2: run the recording through MacWhisper

-Next I drag the audio file into MacWhisper, a macOS app for transcribing audio using state of the art models like OpenAI Whisper and Nvidia Parakeet.
+Next I drag the audio file into MacWhisper, a macOS app for transcribing audio using state-of-the-art models like OpenAI Whisper and Nvidia Parakeet.

 In this workflow, I use it for its more accurate transcription than Apple Notes (especially with uncommon or domain-specific words) and its integrated one-click summary feature that saves me manually copy/pasting the transcript and corresponding prompt into LM Studio (see next section).